mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 ### Putting it all together

-Now are ready to ship our servers and demonstrate ensemble capabilities with TLS.
+Now are ready to ship our servers and demonstrate ensemble actor TLS capabilities.

 First, let's build the binaries for our servers, using the docker [Makefile](https://github.com/mighty-gerbils/gerbil/tree/master/src/tutorial/ensemble/Makefile)